- Alternatively, the game will be released as a whole for the New 3DS.

 - Also, she is the true princess of the Invisible Kingdom until she abdicates the throne in the end.

-- English version of this scene has Garon say "You're my child now", so the part about kidnapping him/her is all but confirmed.
+- English version of this scene has Garon say "You're my child now", so the part about kidnapping them is all but confirmed.

 - The game would likely take cues from Shin Megami Tensei in not trying to present any path as inherently better than the other, and would instead allow players to decide for themselves which path is more worth it.

 - The Third Path could have Kamui join the faction the monsters belong to.
 Considering how he/she is a shapeshifter, he/she might become disillusioned with both kingdoms.
-Garon kidnapped him/her while Hoshido might turn out to have a dark secret.
-Rejecting the two kingdoms, and perhaps the human world, Kamui embraces his/her draconic heritage and joins the monster faction.
+Garon kidnapped them while Hoshido might turn out to have a dark secret.
+Rejecting the two kingdoms, and perhaps the human world, Kamui embraces their draconic heritage and joins the monster faction.

 - It should be noted as a possible point against a team-up between Hoshido and Nohr that Fire Emblem Cipher will represent If with three decks.
 The decks consist of one for Hoshido, one for Nohr, and likely one for the Third Path.
 Now, if the third path was Hoshido and Nohr coming together, would it really need to have its own deck?